tobiasgiessler/oca-preparation/chapter6/review-questions.md

 __Q14__: A,C,D,E => Runtime exceptions can be thrown in any method, no matter what is declared in the _throws_ clause.
 Learn which exceptions are runtime exceptions!
 Q15: A,B,D,E
 Q16: B
 __Q17__: A,C,D,E => The overridden method is just not allowed to throw more general or different checked exceptions.
 Additional unchecked exceptions or no exceptions at all are allowed.
+Q18: A,B,C,E
+__Q19__: C,E => The Java compiler checks if a checked exception from a catch block can be thrown in the try block.
+If no function, called in the try block, declares the corresponding checked exception to be thrown, the compilers realises that the catch block represent unreachable code.
+Q20: A,E